op7ic/OS.LAB/README.md

 # Once done, destroy your lab using the following command:
 terraform destroy -auto-approve

-# If you would like to time the execution us following command:
+# If you would like to time the execution use the following command:
 start_time=`date +%s` && terraform apply -auto-approve && end_time=`date +%s` && echo execution time was `expr $end_time - $start_time` s
 ```

-# Deploying different OS versions or limiting number of created hosts
+# Deploying different OS versions or limiting the number of created hosts

-A global YAML config file, [Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml), set the type of operating system, SKU, AMI and VM size used for the deployment of individual VMs.
+A global YAML config file, [Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml), sets the type of operating system, SKU, AMI and VM size used for the deployment of individual VMs.

-Commands ```az vm image list``` (Azure) or ```aws ec2 describe-images``` (AWS) can be used to identify various OS versions so that global operating system file ([Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml) can be modified with correspodning SKU or AMI.
+Commands ```az vm image list``` (Azure) or ```aws ec2 describe-images``` (AWS) can be used to identify various OS versions so that global operating system file ([Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml) can be modified with the correspodning SKU or AMI.
 Examples of commands helping to identify specific AMI/SKU can be found below.

 ```
 # Azure

 # List all Windows workstation SKUs and images
 az vm image list --publisher MicrosoftWindowsDesktop --all -o table
-# List all Windows servers SKUs and images
+# List all Windows server SKUs and images
 az vm image list --publisher WindowsServer --all -o table
-# List all Debian servers SKUs and images
+# List all Debian server SKUs and images
 az vm image list --publisher Debian --all -o table
-# List all RedHat servers SKUs and images
+# List all RedHat server SKUs and images
 az vm image list --publisher RedHat --all -o table
-# List all Canonical servers SKUs and images
+# List all Canonical server SKUs and images
 az vm image list --publisher Canonical --all -o table

 # AWS

-# List all Windows Server AMIs
+# List all Windows server AMIs
 aws ec2 describe-images --owners amazon --filters Name=root-device-type,Values=ebs Name=architecture,Values=x86_64 Name=name,Values=*Windows_Server*English*Base* --query 'Images[].{ID:ImageId,Name:Name,Created:CreationDate}' --region us-east-1
-# List all RedHat Server AMIs
+# List all RedHat server AMIs
 aws ec2 describe-images --owners 309956199498 --query 'sort_by(Images, &CreationDate)[*].[CreationDate,Name,ImageId]' --filters "Name=name,Values=RHEL-*" --region us-east-1 --output table
-# List all Ubuntu Server AMIs or use https://cloud-images.ubuntu.com/locator/ec2/
+# List all Ubuntu server AMIs or use https://cloud-images.ubuntu.com/locator/ec2/
 aws ec2 describe-images --filters Name=architecture,Values=x86_64 Name=name,Values=*Ubuntu* --query 'Images[].{ID:ImageId,Name:Name,Created:CreationDate}' --region us-east-1
-# List all CentOS Server AMIs or use https://wiki.centos.org/Cloud/AWS
+# List all CentOS server AMIs or use https://wiki.centos.org/Cloud/AWS
 aws ec2 describe-images --filters Name=architecture,Values=x86_64 Name=name,Values=*CentOS* --query 'Images[].{ID:ImageId,Name:Name,Created:CreationDate}' --region us-east-1
-# List all Debian Server AMIs or use https://wiki.debian.org/Amazon%20EC2
+# List all Debian server AMIs or use https://wiki.debian.org/Amazon%20EC2
 aws ec2 describe-images --filters Name=architecture,Values=x86_64 Name=name,Values=*Debian* --query 'Images[].{ID:ImageId,Name:Name,Created:CreationDate}' --region us-east-1
 ```

-Please note that Windows desktop (i.e. Windows 10/11) are currently not supported on AWS EC2 without building a custom AMI so AWS version of OS.Lab does not support its deployment as it relies on pre-existing images.
-That said, [AWS os-setup.yml](aws/os-setup.yml) can be easily modified to include reference to custom AMIs.
+Please note that Windows desktop (i.e. Windows 10/11) is currently not supported on AWS EC2 without a custom AMI, so the AWS version of OS.Lab does not support its deployment, as it relies on the pre-existing images.
+That said, [AWS os-setup.yml](aws/os-setup.yml) can be easily modified to include a reference to custom AMIs.

 # Changing network ranges and deployment location

-Location and network ranges can be set using global variables in [Azure variables.tf](azure/variables.tf) or [AWS variables.tf](aws/variables.tf) file.
+Location and network ranges can be set using global variables in [Azure variables.tf](azure/variables.tf) or the [AWS variables.tf](aws/variables.tf) file.
 A simple modification to runtime variables also allows to specify regions or network ranges as seen below:

 ```
 # Use default options for Azure or AWS